 In addition to working with children with special needs, Dr. Tobing-Puente has a wealth of experience working in general education settings, most notably for 11 years at Williamsburg Northside School, a Reggio Emelia-inspired school, with children ages 3 months to 10 years, parents, and teachers.
 This experience lends to her understanding of typical childhood development, her keen ability to identify children suspected of developmental issues during the early years, and her appreciation for the impact of environment and open-ended materials on development.
 There, she provided individual psychotherapy, consultations to parents and teachers, co-led the committee on social-emotional learning, and developed the bullying prevention program.
 In addition, Dr. Tobing-Puente’s graduate training included assessing and treating a variety of clinical populations across an array of settings, including homes, schools, hospitals, and community-based clinics.

 Dr. Tobing-Puente provides consultation and workshops to staff and parents on topics ranging from separation and transition, developing positive teacher-parent relationships, managing challenging behaviors and the importance of parent-child play.
-She has been a presenter at ICDL’s Annual International Conference, ICDL/Rebecca School’s NY Regional Conferences, Los Ninos’/Fordham University’s Young Child Expo, Lutheran Schools Association’s Annual Conferences, Extraordinary Minds’ Options for Autism, Fordham University’s Graduate School Of Education’s Summer Institute, and MetSchools’ Our Education City.
+She has been a presenter at ICDL’s Annual International Conference, ICDL/Rebecca School’s NY Regional Conferences, New York Zero-to-Three Network, Los Ninos’/Fordham University’s Young Child Expo, Lutheran Schools Association’s Annual Conferences, Extraordinary Minds’ Options for Autism, Fordham University’s Graduate School Of Education’s Summer Institute, and MetSchools’ Our Education City.

 The experiences of parents of children with autism-spectrum disorders have been the focus of Dr. Tobing-Puente’s research studies, which have been presented at national conferences and published by professional research journals.
 She has served as a consultant and reader for several graduate-level research studies through Fordham University and New York University.